South FL Condo Buildings Require 40-year Recertification Inspection

 Complete is a licensed general contracting and engineering firm specializing in the study of the built environment with our suite of construction and engineering professionals.
 Our team has inspected thousands of properties across the southeast for more than 25 years.
 We have a genuine desire to help our clients make good, sound decisions that they can feel confident about based on actionable, well-reasoned reports from seasoned engineers.
 Our team is a high tech one that relies on moisture mapping and thermal imaging, both hand held and drone-mounted, to identify latent water issues in concrete construction by FLIR certified staff.
 We use 4D mapping software and our in-house team of FAA 107 licensed remote pilots to gather extremely high resolution images for study and reporting purposes.
 The inside staff at Complete writes reports that work that convey the message and give you the ability to make the right decisions.
 We have been involved in the restoration of commercial and residential structures for all of the 25 years the firm has been in business and we hope to show you why we continually get hired by the best in the business.

-Complete, Inc. is happy to provide the following forms to our friends and customers.
+Complete, Inc. is happy to provide the following online forms to our friends and customers.
 If you find yourself in need of appraisal, construction, expert witness or restoration services, give us a call today and let Complete handle your needs with the prompt, professional service upon which we have built our reputation.

 Wind V. Flood